-- 1. Complete, with a passing grade, the minimum number of credits required.
-All courses must be at the college level. - Earn a minimum of 25 college level credits (100 or above) at WCC.
-Exception: Earn a minimum of 15 college level credits (100 or above) at WCC to complete the AAS/DTA. - Submit an application for graduation by the priority deadline published in the registration calendar on the website.
-Late applications will be accepted but might not be processed in time for last quarter advising. - 4.
-Obtain a cumulative grade point average of 2.00 in all college level work. - 5.
-Related instruction/general education requirements (except for required prerequisites) in professional/technical degrees and certificates are automatically satisfied for students who have completed an associate transfer degree from an accredited institution within the state of Washington or a baccalaureate degree from an accredited institution within the United States.
-Other degrees will be considered on a case-by-case basis. - Students must meet degree/certificate requirements according to the College's catalog agreement on page 6.
+- Complete, with a passing grade, the minimum number of credits required.
+All courses must be at the college level. - Earn a minimum of 25 college-level credits (100 or above) at WCC.
+Exception: Earn a minimum of 15 college level credits (100 or above) at WCC to complete the AAS-DTA, ALS or AS-T degree. - Submit an application for graduation by the priority deadline published in the registration calendar on the website.
+Late applications will be accepted but might not be processed in time for last quarter advising. - Unless otherwise specified by the program, obtain a cumulative grade point average of 2.0 in all coursework applied to the degree or certificate. - Related instruction/general education requirements (except for required prerequisites) in professional/technical degrees and certificates are automatically satisfied for students who have completed an associate transfer degree from an accredited institution within the state of Washington or a baccalaureate degree from an accredited institution within the United States.
+Other degrees will be considered on a case-by-case basis. - Students must meet degree/certificate requirements according to the College's catalog agreement.